Supported Functions

 HYPOT

-This function returns the hypotenuse of the provided numeric values.
+This function returns the hypotenuse of the provided horizontal and vertical components of a vector.

 = HYPOT(45, 45)